The language of the Hmong people - professional translations by native translators

 How much does a translation into Hmong Do cost?

 The standard rate for translations from English into Hmong Do is $ N,aN per word and for translations from Hmong Do into English the industry rate is $ N,aN.
 For new customers or large texts (more than 5,000 words) we may significantly reduce our rates.
 For urgent jobs that need several translators working simultaneously, we'll apply a surcharge.
-For a full list of rates per language, please visit Pricing.
+For a full list of rates per language, please visit Rates table for most requested language combinations.

 Significance of Hmong outside China